Irene-miao/blogList-frontend/README.md

+# Blog App
+The blog app allows users to list of users and blog posts created.
+It also allow users to create a new blog post, add comments under each post or likes.
+It is hosted at https://blogapp-2021.herokuapp.com/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).